 A partnering agreement with the Department on this project.
 The objective of this agreement is the timely completion of the work and a quality product that will be a source of pride to both the Department and the DBT.
 Partnering will not affect the terms and conditions of the contract.
 The partnering agreement is a document which is solely intended to establish an environment of cooperation between the parties.
-The costs associated with the partnering process will be in accordance with [select “Proposal Note 111” for Facilitated Partnering or “Section 108.02 of PN 126” for Self-Facilitated Partnering, as applicable].
+The costs associated with the partnering process will be in accordance with Section 108.02 of PN 97.

 Communication